ZachatorCodes/CSC1060-ZSchwartz/README.md

 # CSC 1060

-This is the course content for Front Range's CSC1060 Programming 1 course.
+This is the course content for Front Range's CSC 1060 Programming 1 course.